danteay/elasticlogger/docs/quickstart.rst

 Basic config
 ------------

-Elasticlogger use the standard python logging package and the python_json_logger package to get a standardized logger that can be compatible with elastic search and Sentry.
+ElasticLogger use the standard python logging package and the python_json_logger package to get a standardized logger that can be compatible with elastic search and Sentry.

 The way to create a simple logger is by following the next example: